rocketjishao/tagSeq/README.md

    a.
 Create a clean virtual environment (only needed for the 1st run):

     $ conda create -n pycoQC python=3.6
+    # Note: python 2 is not supported by pycoQC

    b.
 Install pycoQC with miniconda3:(only needed for the 1st run)